-The bonds mature annually from April 1, 2005 through April 1, 2034.
+The bonds mature annually through April 1, 2034.

 Bond resolutions have been adopted by the Authority for the purpose of acquiring, constructing and making improvements to the parking facilities in the City.
 The following is a summary of revenue bonds outstanding: